As of June 30, 2010, the LCSC Motor Pool program was discontinued.

 - All car rentals should be made in the name of the State of Idaho, and of the College.

-- The College will reimburse for rental of up to a standard size vehicle.
+- The College pay for rental of up to a standard size vehicle.
 The incremental cost of renting a larger or specialized vehicle is the traveler’s responsibility, unless specifically approved and documented on the travel authorization form.

 Travelers are never required to use their privately owned vehicle for official travel.
 When an employee elects to use a privately owned automobile for official travel, the resulting mileage reimbursement will be calculated at the approved State of Idaho mileage rate.
 An employee of the College claiming mileage for travel in their own personal vehicle should travel by the shortest travel route.
 Mileage is calculated utilizing official state maps or charts.
 Refer to the standard mileage chart within the travel form.

-- Each trip begins and ends at the traveler’s home or official station.
+- Each trip begins and ends at the traveler’s home or official station; whichever is shorter.